gibietis/gibietis/README.md

 ## softskills = "During my life, I've become a person capable of: " / print(softskills)

 * Working in teams
-* Taking decisions during stressful situations (I thank my law degree for that, that's for sure!)
+* Making decisions under pressure (I thank my law degree for that, that's for sure!)
 * Communicating effectively
 * Being open to critics
-* Solving problems in creative, non-standard ways
+* Creative problem solving, by adapting and adopting different paths, if need be.

 ## social = "Here's my social media accounts: " / print(social)